vwt-digital/dat-monitoring-tool/CONTRIBUTING.md

-# Contributing to dat-monitoring-tool
+# Contributing
-Thank you for contributing to dat-monitoring-tool!
-These guidelines might help us understand new issues and enhancements better!
+Thank you for contributing!
+These guidelines will help us better understand new issues and enhancements!

 ## VWT Digital Guidelines
 Read these guidelines before creating issues or requests.